S-C-M/sinatra-fwitter-4-associations-pc-jastor-120215/README.md

 ## Instructions

+Fork and clone this repository and run "bundle install" to get started!

 ### Part 1: Creating a users table

 By now, you're probably a pro at creating ActiveRecord migrations.
 Let's create a new migration that will create a table called `users`.
 We could add as many attributes as we want - `username`, `fullname`, `bio`, `phone_number`, etc. For now, let's keep it simple with two columns: one for `username`, and one for `email`.